 You should never accept the first settlement you are offered by an insurance adjusters.
 In many cases, this is far less money than you deserve.
 When you hire a motorcycle accident lawyer, you’re hiring someone who knows how to prove how much you deserve and fight to make the insurance companies pay as close to that amount as possible.

-If you or a loved one need help after a motorcycle accident, contact Colombo Law.
+Please call Colombo Law for a free consultation at 888-860-1414.
 We will schedule a free consultation to go over the details of your case.
-Remember our No Fee Promise says there’s never a fee for a legal evaluation.
+Remember, our No Fee Promise states that there is never a fee for a legal evaluation.
 After the free evaluation, there’s no obligation to use our law firm.
 If we don’t collect damages for you, you don’t owe an attorney fee.
-Call us at 888-860-1414 to start the process of getting back on your feet and back on the road.
+Contact our motorcycle accident lawyers today to start the process of getting back on your feet and back on the road.